gilesknap/mciwb/docs/tutorials/05a-modules.rst

 use and discovering the imports you need to use them.
 But for now it is easiest just to copy the import statements from examples like ``pagoda.py``.

-get_client
+Get_client
 ~~~~~~~~~~

-Whenever we call any functions in the ``mciwb`` or ``mcipc`` packages we need
+Whenever we call any functions that make changes to Minecraft we need a client
-a client object.
+object.
 This represents a connection to our Minecraft server.
+(An exception to
+this is functions in the ``world`` object since ``world`` holds a client
+connection for us to save on typing)

 The ``get_client`` function obtains a client object for you to use.
 Here we
 assign it into the variable ``c`` and pass ``c`` to the ``polygon`` function.